Company logo | Codica

 Use Single Player Mode (Standalone Mode)

-This seeding strategy means that a company suggests a product with unique features to attract a bigger audience.
+Also known as a standalone mode, this seeding strategy means that a company suggests a product with unique features to attract a bigger audience.
 Thus, the company attracts many customers with the value of its custom product.
-After the company’s audience grows, the company starts providing its primary services.
+After the company’s audience grows, it starts providing its primary services.

 For example, OpenTable, a platform for booking restaurants, launched software for online reservations.
 First, they developed an Electronic Reservation Book.
 It was unique table management and CRM software offered to restaurants for a service subscription.
 The software allowed for managing reservations, waitstaff assignments, and taking notes on frequent customers.

 OpenTable attracted many restaurants in the city.
-After the audience grew, the company suggested table booking services to restaurants’ customers.
+After the audience grew, the company suggested table-booking services to restaurant customers.

 OpenTable platform using single player mode